elastos/Elastos.ELA/docs/restful_apis.md

     ./ela-cli wallet -t create --from EdAEC51BmmzJFHUdMJ6bR5fZB4oo919E8n --amount 10 --fee 0.001 --to EZmpNht7UAHtpqVBMDfPRDtQCmAY6eYjgV
     ```

-    Please replace the parameter values of --from and --to in the example with the actual ELA Address.
+    Please replace the parameter values of `--from` and `--to` in the example with the actual ELA Address.
     ```bash
     ./ela-cli wallet -t sign --file to_be_signed.txn
     ```

     Here you need to enter the password of your local wallet.
 The long string of hexadecimal characters returned by this command is the signed transaction data.

-    2. Use the relevant tools provided by the [Elastos.ELA.Utilities.Java](https://github.com/elastos/Elastos.ELA.Utilities.Java) tool library to generate specific reference to the documentation of the warehouse.
+    2. Use the relevant tools provided by the [Elastos.ELA.Utilities.Java](https://github.com/elastos/Elastos.ELA.Utilities.Java) tool library to generate specific reference to the documentation of the repository.